 Why hire a business lawyer?

 Owning a business is a lot like serving as captain of a ship.
-You are trying to keep the ship on course, barking orders at managing employees, maintaining proper speed, and generally trying to keep from capsizing.
+You are trying to keep the ship on course, watching for and avoiding storms, barking orders at your crew, maintaining proper speed, and generally trying to keep from capsizing.
 Even if you manage to take your hands off the wheel to climb into the bird’s nest, you may not know what trouble looks like and how to avoid it.
-Engaging the help of an experienced business lawyer is like sending another seasoned captain into the bird’s nest with a telescope.
-We can often see trouble coming and can help direct you out of harm’s way.
+Engaging the help of an experienced business lawyer is like sending another seasoned captain into the bird’s nest with a telescope while you keep your hands firmly on the wheel.
+We are experienced in navigating the sometimes choppy waters of business ownership in Las Vegas, Henderson, North Las Vegas, and Clark County.
+Let us keep an eye out for trouble while you run the ship.

 What if I have an idea I’m not sure about?